 Wulff, Sevilla-Lara, Black, "Optical Flow in Mostly Rigid Scenes", in CVPR 2017

-Shou, Yan, Kalantidis, Sevilla-Lara, et al. "DMC-Net: Generating Discriminative Motion Cues for Fast Compressed Video Action Recognition" in CVPR 2019 (to appear).
+Shou, Yan, Kalantidis, Sevilla-Lara, et al. "DMC-Net: Generating Discriminative Motion Cues for Fast Compressed Video Action Recognition" in CVPR 2019.

 Sevilla-Lara, Liao, Guney, Jampani, Geiger and Black, "On the Integration of Optical Flow and Action Recognition", in GCPR 2018